All Episodes

 We'll have you on often.

-Thank you for your time as always.
+Thank you for your time, as always.

-You bet, Sean, take care.
+You bet, John.

 All right, maybe you have those old string blinds.

-You're gonna love motorized shades of blinds.com.
+You're going to love motorized shades of blinds.com.

-No, Blinds.com, they make it simple, simple, simple, and easy.
+No, blinds.com, they make it simple, simple, simple, and easy.

-No guesswork, no hassle, no trips to the store, and right now blinds.com, and by the way, no store can beat their prices.
+And right now, blinds.com, and by the way, no store can beat their prices.

 You've made them number one.